 Joint Memorandum(PDF, 33KB)

-If you are unable to meet any of the above requirements or you are wanting to relocate a building that is larger than 40m2 in gross floor area to another zone such as the Open Space or Industrial zone then you will require a resource consent and this application will be assessed as a Controlled or Restricted Discretionary Activity in accordance with the District Plan.
+If you're unable to meet any of the above requirements or you are wanting to relocate a building that is larger than 40m2 in gross floor area to another zone such as the Open Space or Industrial zone then you'll require a resource consent and this application will be assessed as a Controlled or Restricted Discretionary Activity in accordance with the District Plan.

 For information about how to apply for a resource consent for a relocated building please view our Building Relocations brochure.
 This brochure includes: